YuanWenqing/protobuf4j/README.md

 implementation("xyz.codemeans.protobuf4j:protobuf4j-orm-starter:$protobuf4jVersion")
 ~~~

-The latest version is `protobuf4jVersion=0.9.3.alpha`
+The latest version can be found in maven central repository.

 ### Properties